Onshore, Nearshore, Reef, Backcountry, Flats, Wreck

 In addition to its potentially large size, an extra defense that some Groupers have is the ability to change their skin color.
 At times the color change is as simple as changing from dark to light to mix in with different light levels.
 Other Groupers have developed colorful patterns consisting of stripes, blotches, or spots that help them blend with the ocean floor and reef bottom.

-Goliath Groupers are known to live 35 years, but now some scientists estimate the lifespan for these mammoth fish are 50 - 100 years.
+Goliath Groupers are known to live 35 years, but now some scientists estimate the lifespan for these mammoth fish is 50 - 100 years.

 Divers beware!
 These groupers are known to stalk divers.